UKHO/docs/software-engineering-policies/Cloud Development/CloudDevelopmentPolicy.md

 * Document infrastructure requirements, especially any secrets or manual steps that cannot or should not be recorded as infrastructure as code
 * Consider using scaling, redundancy and load balancing solutions (such as those offered by Kubernetes) to mitigate the effects of single-service outages.
 * Ensure that you have scheduled backups in place for all your data, supporting metadata and auditing solutions, and that these backups are sufficient to meet the terms of your SLAs
-  - Scheduled backups should utilise GeoRedundant storage where possible (see Georedundancy above): this ensures that services can recover in the event of data loss affecting a single data centre
+  - Scheduled backups should consider using GeoRedundant or Zone Redundant storage where possible (see Georedundancy above): this ensures that services can recover in the event of data loss affecting a single data centre
   - Data Sovereignty implications (See Data Sovereignty above) may mean that redundancy must be limited to the UK South and UK West data centres
 * Set appropriate retention policies for historic data to ensure that that you can recover from partial or complete data corruption
 * Ensure that backup and restore processes are thoroughly and unambiguously documented